jasper-day/matlib-pages/pages/04.items/stainless-steel-block/lib_item.md

 media_order: Stainless-Round-bar-scaled.jpg
 ---

-The stainless steel block is a solid bar of stainless steel weighing 1 kilogram.
-It was used for the reaction wheels in Starscouts.
+The stainless steel bar is a solid bar of stainless steel weighing 1 kilogram.
+Round bar is often [hot-rolled](/processes/hot-rolling) or [cold-rolled](/processes/cold-rolling) to give its final shape.